huggingface/blog/sql-console.md

 ![Alpaca to Conversation](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/sql_console/alpaca-to-conversation.png)

-Once we have the results, we can download the results as a Parquet file.
+Once we have the results, we can download them as a Parquet file.
 You can see what the final output looks like below.

 <iframe
   src="https://huggingface.co/datasets/cfahlgren1/alpaca-conversational/embed/viewer/default/train"